zigbee-alliance/distributed-compliance-ledger/docs/deployment-design-aws.md

         - Public IPv4 = not assigned
     - Security:
         - inbound:
-            - allow gRPC / REST / RPC ports the same VPC CIDR
+            - allow gRPC / REST / RPC ports from the same VPC CIDR
         - outbound:
             - all